 Like many small dogs, the papillon may have a feisty and stubborn streak.
 However, the breed is quite smart and should learn well if you are diligent.
 Consistent obedience training is a must.
 Papillons are also energetic and driven, so routine exercise is highly recommended.

-Papillons make excellent companions for many types of households.
-Though they can get along well with kids, families with gentle children are preferred as the breed can be easily be injured.
-They love children, but you will need to ensure that the child understands how to handle the dog.
-A papillon may defend itself if it is being mistreated or mishandled by a child.
-Papillons are delightful little dogs that make great part-time lap dogs and part-time exercise buddies.
+Papillons are delightful little dogs that make great part-time lap dogs and part-time exercise buddies, and excellent companions for many types of households.
+They love children, but you will need to ensure that the child understands how to handle the dog—papillons are easily injured and may defend themselves if mistreated or mishandled by a child.

 This breed is usually good for households that have more than one pet.
 Papillons get along well with cats if you have socialized them.
 They like to be the pack leader with other dogs and will also be the pack leader towards humans if you don't train them correctly.
-This can lead to small dog syndrome, where the dog becomes possessive of his owner and develops separation anxiety and other behavior problems.
+This can lead to small dog syndrome, where the dog exhibits undesirable behavior like jumping up and growling at its owner.
+Papillons like interaction and mental stimulation; if they are left alone for long stretches they can develop separation anxiety and behavior problems.

 As is typical for small dogs, they may be difficult to housetrain unless you keep them on a schedule.
 You will need to be consistent.
 Interestingly, papillons can be litter trained.